Patrick M. Byrne: Financing and promoting claims in blog, books, media, organizations, and film

 In 2022, PBS reported that Byrne had been informed that several of the persons he promoted as stating that Trump was defrauded were lying, but that he chose to promote their words anyways.
 He also told a reporter from PBS that he "could live with" potentially "destroying the country", referring to the United States.
 During the 2022 Midterm Elections, Byrne was a major donor to candidates that ran on the premise that the 2020 election was not legitimate.
 Following the election, he again financed efforts by candidates to overturn their lost election bids, including Kari Lake.

+In 2024, Byrne threatened to torture law enforcement involved in his law suits with "piano wire and a blowtorch".

 Anti-vaccination beliefs

 In the context of his election conspiracy theories, Byrne has also written posts pushing alternative cures to COVID-19 and questioning the role of vaccines on his blog Deep Capture.
 He has stated that COVID-19 vaccines were either "poisoning Americans" or "putting miniature Covid-19 spike protein factories in our arms to wreak havoc with ovaries and balls".
 Both claims have been proven false by the medical community.
 On the same blog, Byrne insisted that the vaccine push has its "origin in political decisions made in Washington, DC," and " little to do with what is best for the health of Americans, and everything to do with political considerations of a regime that came to power in a rigged election."
-In September 2021, Byrne became a part of a travelling anti-vaccination touring group called the "Reawaken America" tour that also featured Flynn and Lindell.
+In September 2021, Byrne became a part of a travelling anti-vaccination touring group called the "ReAwaken America" tour that also featured Flynn and Lindell.
 Byrne travelled with the group to multiple US states with a message that COVID-19 was not a threat and that treatment of it was unhealthy—again something long disproven by actual medical doctors.
 Admission to their events ran between $250 and US$500 per person.
+He was one of the largest donors to Robert F. Kennedy Jr.'s campaign for the 2024 Democratic Party presidential nomination.